taosdata/TDengine/docs/en/15-programming/01-connect/09-rest-api.md

 </TabItem>
 </Tabs>

-## Connect
+## Usage

-Please copy the code below to your editor and run it.
+The TDengine REST API is based on standard HTTP protocol and provides an easy way to access TDengine.
+As an example, the code below is to construct an HTTP request with the URL, the token and an SQL command and run it with the command line utility `curl`.

 ```bash
 curl -L \